bereal/AdventOfCode2020/README.md

 _Puzzle_: [Handy Haversack](https://adventofcode.com/2020/day/7) - Parse and traverse a tree-like structure.

 Forget what I said about Nim's being eclectic.
-Now, this is the proper Frankenstein's monster that grew up from a domain-specific language.
+Now, this is the proper Frankenstein's monster that evolved from a domain-specific language.
 I recall using Perl more than a decade ago, and I don't remember liking it with its `$variable` `@name` `%prefixes`, automagically created variables and million ways to do the same simple things, which may be good when you write, but may suck when you read.
 As for Perl 6, I have never seen it before.
-Few days ago I learned that Perl 6 was renamed to Raku long ago, so decided to give it a shot.
+Few days ago I learned that Perl 6 was renamed to Raku long ago, that's how little I know about it.
-It certainly was worth it, especially because tools to build grammars and parsers are embedded into the language, which is an interesting concept.
+It certainly was worth trying, especially because tools to build grammars and parsers are embedded into the language, which is an interesting concept.
 But other than that, this is way too far from what I'm used to.